IP Tech Knowledgy

-As the internet has become the principal venue for public discourse, review sites have become more prevalent, and inhibitions about expressing opinions online have decreased, the problem of online disparagement, and how to address it, has become more important.
-Social media advisors can provide strategies for avoiding and dampening the effect of disparagement to some degree.
-The law likewise can help address online disparagement, to some degree.
+As the internet has become the principle venue for public discourse, review sites have become more prevalent, and inhibitions about expressing opinions online have decreased, the problem of online disparagement, and how to address it, have become more important.
+Social media advisers can provide strategies for avoiding and dampening the effect of disparagement, to some degree.
+The law can help address online disparagement, likewise, to some degree.

 Any business should be careful not to become liable for the improper statement of its employees.
 Companies should maintain a social media policy and educate employees about what is and is not acceptable in social media postings.
-Business owners should be in control of all social media accounts that represent the business by having a trusted employee control the password of all accounts.
+Business owners should be in control of all social media accounts that represent the business by having a trusted employee control the passwords of all accounts.

-Although providing good service to customers and good relations with employees and vendors is always a good defense against bad reviews and online disparagement, negative comments are inevitable, and often able to be diminished.
+Although providing good service to customers and good relations with employees and vendors is always a good defense against bad reviews and online disparagement, negative comments are inevitable and often able to be diminished.

 Ned T. Himmelrich